Buy - Going Short in Stock Index Trading

 Go Short

-If a trader thinks that a particular index is going to move down, then trader will open a sell position, trader will then make a profit as long as the stock index continues to move down as is illustrated and shown below.
+If a trader thinks that a particular index is going to move down, then trader will execute a sell position, trader will then make a profit as long as the stock index continues to move down as is shown below.
 This is referred to as going short.

 Get More Topics and Tutorials: